LiMe-NanoBioeng/pressure_control/README.md

 The Arduino micro on the controller can communicate via a serial connection with a PC using pySerial.
 We provide the program for the Arduino micro as another repository (https://github.com/LiMe-NanoBioeng/Arduino-to-DAQ.git).
 To read data from and control devices upon request, the Arduino micro routinely checks a serial command sent from the PC.
-The Arduino micro operates the devices either under open-loop or feedback controls, respectively, for a constant pressure or flow rate.
+The Arduino micro operates the devices either under open-loop or feedback controls, respectively, for a constant pressure or constant flow rate.
 Under open-loop control, the controller regulates the pressure at a constant value defined by the analog output from the Arduino micro.
 Under feedback control, the Arduino micro reads the flow rate and regulates the pressure using PID control to achieve the specified flow rate.
 The Arduino micro continues the feedback control until it is interrupted by a serial command from the PC.